MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 ## AI response generation training, model, and usage notes

-This FAQ answers common questions about the AI that is used by the **GA** capability in Power Virtual Agents.
+This FAQ answers common questions about the AI that is used by the generative answers capability in Power Virtual Agents.

 ### Does the capability produce perfect responses?

-Responses generated by the **generative answers** capability are not always perfect and can contain mistakes.
+Responses generated by the generative answers capability are not always perfect and can contain mistakes.

 The system is designed to query knowledge from the website of your choosing and to package relevant findings into an easily consumable response.
 However, it's important to keep in mind some characteristics of the AI that may lead to unexpected responses: